HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

     3. `licenseServer URL` – verify your connection to the Local License Server URL.

     4. `licenseFeatureNameWithVersion` – Configure this variable according to the [HCL DX Cloud Native 9.5 Tier 1 – 7](../../../product_overview/offerings.md#hcl-digital-experience-cloud-native) offering part that your organization has acquired and is mapped to your FlexNet server for HCL instances.
-See Table [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7 parts and FlexNet License Server Feature Name](../configure_entitlement_checks/index.md#procedure).
+See the table [HCL DX Cloud Native 9.5 Tier 1 – 7 parts and FlexNet License Server Feature Name](flexnet_license_and_delivery.md) for more information.

     5. `licenseManagerUser` – Configure this variable with the user name of the administrator authenticated to manage your Local License Server.
 (By default, this user name is set to 'admin'.)